road surfaces

 But that’s not where you are going to be spending your time.
 The highways have way too much traffic of the moronic kind.

 The old unsealed boneshaker highways are slowly but remorselessly being improved.
-The governments have realised with the increased traffic that it’s better to spend the money to reduce overall maintenance costs.
-They are seriously considering completely sealing the Tanami Track and it won’t be the one lane the first 130km currently is.
-Even the Gibb River Road is nothing like the 4WD track it was 15 years ago where if you hadn’t popped the tops off half your bottles of beer at the end it wasn’t too rough a trip.
+Governments have realised that, with increased traffic, it’s better to invest in infrastructure to reduce overall maintenance costs.
+They are seriously considering completely sealing the Tanami Track, and it won’t be the one-lane road it currently is for the first 130 km.
+Even the Gibb River Road is nothing like the 4WD track it was 25 years ago, where if you hadn’t popped the tops off half your bottles of beer at the end, it wasn’t too rough a trip.